 My doctor doesn’t support my getting Social Security for disability.
 What should I do?

 Get tips on what to do if your doctor doesn’t think you should get Social Security or SSI for disability.
 Find out about changes in the law regarding the value of attending physician statements and learn how a lawyer can help prove you’re disabled without your doctor saying so.

 What to Do When Your Doctor Doesn’t Support Your Disability Claim

 Another possibility is that the doctor who is treating you for one condition does not know about other medical conditions you have or doesn’t know how they limit you.
 It may be that you are not disabled from all occupations based on just one of your medical conditions—even the most serious or recent one—but that you are disabled under Social Security’s rules when all your limitations from multiple conditions are considered.

-For example, perhaps you are claiming disability due to a recent lower back injury, but you also had rotator cuff surgery several years ago and have long-standing, upper-body lifting and range of motion restrictions and you have a long-term, uncorrectable partial hearing loss that limits your ability to hear and understand speech in certain situations.
-When the long-standing limitations are added to your more recently developed low-back problems, you may be unable to work due to all the conditions combined.
-In such a circumstance, you or your attorney representative could present your case to show how your total limitations from all causes disable you and why no one of your doctors has the total picture.
-Or, you or your attorney might present the facts to your physician; and with full information, your physician might come to believe that you are eligible for Social Security for disability.
-For a discussion of Social Security’s definition of disability, see our article What Is Disability According to Social Security Laws?
+Here’s an example: Perhaps you are claiming disability due to a recent lower back injury, but you also had rotator cuff surgery several years ago and have long-standing, upper-body lifting and range-of-motion restrictions.
+In addition, let’s say you have an uncorrectable, partial hearing loss that limits your ability to hear and understand speech in certain situations.
+When the long-standing limitations are added to your recently developed low-back problems, you may be unable to work due to all the conditions combined.
+In such a circumstance, you or your attorney representative can present your case to show how your total limitations from all causes disable you and why no one of your doctors has the total picture.

 Tips for Filing Your Social Security Disability Application